sghpjuikit/player/README.md

 	it is possible to use **any** combination of attributes (columns), 'comparators' and permissible values.
 Filters can be inverted (negation) or chained (conjunction).
 - group by - e.g. table of groups of songs per attribute (e.g. year or artist) Searching, filtering and sorting fully supported of course.
 - multiple column sorting by any attribute (artist, year, rating, bitrate, etc)
-- cascading - link tables to other tables as filters and display only selected items (e.g. show songs of autor A's  albums X,D,E in year Y in three linked tables reacting on table selection).
+- cascading - link tables to other tables as filters and display only selected songs (e.g. show songs of autor A's  albums X,D,E in year Y in three linked tables reacting on table selection).
 Basically library widgets allow linking selection of the table as an input, while simultaneously providing its selection as an output to other tables.
 Use however library widgets (each having 1 table) you wish and link them up in any way you want.

 ### Audio tag editing